 Call your doctor right away after an animal bite or after being exposed to animals such as bats, foxes, and skunks.
 They may carry rabies.

-It's possible to prevent rabies if immunization is given soon after the bite.
-To date, no one in the United States has developed rabies when given the vaccine promptly and appropriately.
+It is possible to prevent rabies if you get the vaccine soon after the bite.
+To date, no one in the United States has developed rabies when they were given the vaccine promptly and appropriately.

 Once the symptoms appear, the person rarely survives the disease, even with treatment.
 Death from respiratory failure usually occurs within 7 days after symptoms start.

 Untreated, rabies can lead to coma and death.

 In rare cases, some people may have an allergic reaction to the rabies vaccine.

 Go to the emergency room or call the local emergency number (such as 911) if an animal bites you.

 To help prevent rabies:

 - Avoid contact with animals you don't know.